ctrlplusb/easy-peasy/website/docs/docs/api/action.md

 })
 ```

-If you don't set this flag and return new immutable state you may experience errors when utilising [computed](/docs/api/computed) properties.
+If you don't set this flag and return new immutable state you may experience errors when utilising [computed](/docs/api/computed) properties, so it is best to disable `immer` explicitly.